 2-: Full arranged trek (tented camp): There are some trekking routes where no Lodges are available in such cases full arranged trek should be organized.
 In this trek we need Sirdar, Sherpas, Kitchen crews and porters to carry food stuff, tents and personal luggage of the clients.

 Best seasons: February to May and October to November.

 Clothing: The days are quite warm but morning and evening are chilly.
 Woolen shocks, Trousers, full sleeves shirts and pullover are required.
 For day walking shorts, T- shirts, hats or P-caps, Trekking shoes, sun glasses, sun cream and one water bottle are required.

 All our treks are managed by a team of professionally trained Sherpas and trekking crews.
 We also provide linguist leader on request.
 Your entire main luggage is carried by a porter.
 You are supposed to carry a day pack containing your water bottle, camera and other small items you might need on trail.

 Our trekking day starts with wake up call, tea or coffee, ablution and breakfast.
-After that you walk at your own pace to the lunch spot for 2 to 3 and half hours.
+After that you walk at your own pace to the lunch spot for 2 to 3 hours.
 After lunch you start walking for another 2 to 3 hours to reach the final destination of the day.
 A staff will be always there to show you the way and to take care of you.

 In case of health problem, you will be taken to the nearest health post; however on serious cases, a rescue helicopter/international medical flight will be arranged.
 Provided the expenses will be borne by your insurance company.